Honorlock Protects Student Privacy

 What is a proctored exam?

-• Make sure your webcam, microphone, and Internet connection meet the system requirements
+• Make sure your device meets the system requirements

-• Review the online exam instructions ahead of time
+• Review the test instructions and rules ahead of time

 • Take a practice test if available

-• Set up your test room for success (clear your desk, turn the lights on, remove distractions)
+• Set your testing environment up for success (clear your desk, turn the lights on, remove unauthorized items like phones, notes, textbooks, etc.)

-• Have your ID ready for identity verification
+• Have an appropriate form of ID ready for identity verification

 Generally speaking, you’ll need to install the proctoring software, app, or browser extension, scan your room, verify ID, and get started.

-• Scan your test room using the webcam: This ensures that no one else is in the room with you and that you’re not using any external resources like a cell phone, textbooks, or notes
+• Scan the room: Use the webcam to scan the room to confirm that no one else is in the room and that external resources like a cell phone, textbooks, and notes aren’t available.

-• Verify your identity: Using your webcam, take a picture of both yourself and your photo ID to verify that you are the student enrolled in the online course (this typically takes less than a minute)
+• Verify your identity: Take a picture of yourself and your photo ID (using the webcam) to verify that you are the student enrolled in the online course (this typically takes less than a minute).

-• Take your exam in a room that’s comfortable, quiet, and free of distractions
+• Take the exam in a room that’s comfortable, quiet, and free of distractions

 • The room should be well lit and clear of any clutter around you and on your desk